 Mediterranean Salmon Foil Packets Recipe Tips:

-- I like eating fish, but I always try to buy wild caught, which I highly recommend as well.
-Read about the benefits of wild caught fish here.
-Never buy farm raised salmon, because it has been treated with additives.
+- I like eating fish, but I always try to buy wild-caught, which I highly recommend as well.
+Wild-caught fish has all the healthy nutrients which you will not find in farm-raised.
+Also, try to avoid buying farm-raised salmon, because it has been treated with additives.

 - Make sure you cover the salmon with foil uniformly, so it doesn’t dry out.